 - • Hotknife (optional)

-You can find all the materials needed to make your own monkey’s fist, for hauling or decoration at www.sailrite.com.
+You can find all the full how-to video and materials needed to make your own monkey’s fist, for hauling or decoration at Sailrite.com.

 What do you think of monkey’s fist knots as decoration?
 Want them all over your Christmas tree or better left at the boat?
 Share your thoughts and opinions in the comments!